 Employing an at-home workforce of call center agents starts with equipping them with the right tools.
-Below is a list of “must-have” technology, equipment and software that will make maintaining a dispersed workforce simple and effective while enhancing collaboration and a team-based culture.
+In today’s world, it’s becoming increasingly common for call centers to employ remote agents.
+But in order to succeed in their jobs, this work-from-home staff needs the right tools.
+Below is a list of “must-have” call center equipment, technology, and software that will make maintaining a dispersed workforce simple and effective while enhancing collaboration and team-based culture.

 In order to make and receive calls, your at-home agents will need a computer that meets your basic system requirements, a headset and an internet connection.
 If you use browser-based call center software they won’t need a telephone line, VoIP connection or a VPN.
 Making sure that their internet connection and system capabilities are sufficient to work optimally is a must.
 Many companies will provide these basics for their at-home agents.
 This ensures that all equipment is the same and simplifies the troubleshooting process for your IT helpdesk.